-Completed enrollment packets and satisfactory ATI TEAS results must be on file in the Health and Safety Sciences Division (Nursing Department Office) by March 1 for consideration for admission in fall and by September 1 for consideration for admission in spring.
+Completed enrollment packets and satisfactory ATI TEAS results must be on file in the Health and Safety Sciences Division (Nursing Department Office) during the application period in which you are applying.

 The ADN curriculum is approved by the California Board of Registered Nursing (BRN).
 The curriculum meets the requirements of the BRN for eligibility to apply for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The student who completes the program is eligible to apply for an Associate in Science degree.
 Students must be admitted to the Associate Degree Nursing Program in order to enroll in nursing science classes.

 Application for all nursing programs will only be kept on file for two years from the date your application is turned in.
 If you are not accepted within that two year period, you will be required to reapply to the program.